ttinoco/GRIDOPT/docs/power_flow.rst

 DCPF
 ====

 This method solves a DC power flow problem, which is just a linear system of equations.
-For doing this, it uses one of the ``linear solvers`` from `OPTALG <https://github.com/ttinoco/OPTALG>`_.
+For doing this, it uses a `PFNET DC power balance constraint`_ and one of the ``linear solvers`` from `OPTALG`_.

 .. _dc_opf:

 DCOPF
 =====

-This method solves a DC optimal power flow problem, which is just a quadratic program including active power generation cost, power balance, generator limits, and branch thermal limits.
-For doing this, it uses the ``OptSolverIQP`` interior point solver from `OPTALG <https://github.com/ttinoco/OPTALG>`_.
-For now, its only parameter is a ``'quiet'`` flag.
+This method solves a DC optimal power flow problem, which is just a quadratic program including active power generation cost, active power consumption utility, power balance, generator limits, load limits, and branch thermal limits.
+For doing this, it uses the ``OptSolverIQP`` interior point solver from `OPTALG`_.

 The following example illustrates how to solve a DCOPF problem and extract the optimal generation cost::